senacor/Tutorials-Microservices/README.md

 4. Configure container for the customer service by adding a Dockerfile to the customer project
 5. Configure container for the accounting service by adding a Dockerfile to the accounting project

-In is recommended that you test the new containers after each task by starting the newly created container as well as the other parts (locally, outside of container).
+It is recommended that you test the new containers after each task by starting the newly created container as well as the other parts (locally, outside of container).

 Note: In this stage it is enough to link the containers on IP address level.
 In the docker-compose stage we will create a more generic setup.
+You can also pass IP-addresses to the spring application running inside a container by defining the ```SPRING_APPLICATION_JSON``` environment variable on container startup.
+Checkout the [spring documentation on externalized configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for details.

 ### Stage 08 - Docker Compose

 #### Goal
-You configure the docker containers of stage 06 through docker-compose so you don't have to link the containers using the specific IP addresses of the containers, but use a configuration by name through docker-compose.
+You configure the docker containers of stage 07 through docker-compose so you don't have to link the containers using the specific IP addresses of the containers, but use a configuration by name through docker-compose.

 #### Tasks